 Light, shiny and silky, satin is most often used in evening gowns and lingerie, though thicker wool satin is used for coats, trousers and outerwear.
 Depending on the raw material, satin can be quite a challenging fabric to cut and sew, as it is very slippery and will lose its original shape.
 Silk and rayon satins have the best stitch results.

 Seersucker is an English word, though derived from the Persian words “sheer” and “shakar,” literally meaning milk and sugar – most likely from the smooth and rough stripes to the smooth and bumpiness of milk and sugar.
 It is a thin, puckered, all-cotton fabric, and is most commonly checkered or striped, and is used to make warmer weather clothing.
 Seersucker is woven so that some threads bunch together.
 This gives the fabric a wrinkled appearance in places, but also allows the fabric to be held away from the skin when worn.
 This aids in the heat dissipation and air circulation, and which is why it is an ideal warm weather material.
 This fabric is traditionally cotton, but can be polyester.
 A seersucker suit is a classic Summer wedding attire.
+Different types of fabric have certain specific characteristics, and Seersucker is certainly no exception!

 Faux Suede Fabric